-One of the earliest experiments measured the use of two hands in a positioning and scaling task and for scrolling to known parts of a document [4].
+One of the earliest experiments measured the use of two hands in a positioning and scaling task and for scrolling to known parts of a document [3].
 This study found that people naturally adopted parallel use of both hands and could scroll faster with the left hand.
-Theoretical studies show that people naturally assign different tasks to each hand, and that the non-dominant hand can support the task of the dominant hand [7].
-This has motivated two-handed interfaces where the non-dominant hand plays a supporting role, such as controlling other drawing tools [10] and adjusting translation and scaling [4, 15].
-Another study investigated how accurately gestures could be drawn with the non-dominant hand on a small touchpad mounted on top of a mouse [2].
-Two-handed input for 3D interaction [1, 8] has also been found to be useful.
+Theoretical studies show that people naturally assign different tasks to each hand, and that the non-dominant hand can support the task of the dominant hand [6].
+This has motivated two-handed interfaces where the non-dominant hand plays a supporting role, such as controlling other drawing tools [9] and adjusting translation and scaling [3, 15].
+Other studies have tested two-handed use for 3D interaction [1, 7] and found the extra input to be useful.

-There has been prior work on using PDAs at the same time as regular computers for various tasks including meeting support [11], sharing information [12], and to help individuals at their desks, but we found no prior work on measuring performance of non-dominant hand use of PDAs.
+There has been prior work on using PDAs at the same time as regular computers for various tasks including meeting support [11], sharing information [12], and to help individuals at their desks [10], but we found no prior work on measuring performance of non-dominant hand use of PDAs.